 Results show exact number of Calorie and grams required for each nutrient.

-If you have figured out your ideal daily calorie intake, the Nutrient Calculator helps you convert this into grams of food.
+If you have figured out your ideal daily calorie intake, the Macronutrient Calculator helps you convert this into grams of food.

 Food are grouped into Carbohydrates, Proteins, and Fats.

-Various diet regimes propose different ratios for these 'macro-nutrients'.
+Various diet regimes propose different ratios for each macronutrient.

 For example (carb-protein-fat)

-Packaged foods have nutritional information posted on them, but fresh foods have to be figured out manually.
+Packaged foods have nutritional information posted on them, but fresh foods or restaurant meals have to be figured out manually.

 However, there are a few great tools that do all the work for you.